yamsharon/conntour-space-explorer/backend/README.md

 - Confidence scores are normalized to [0.2, 1.0] range for better UX
 - Search history is automatically saved unless `skipHistory=true` is specified
 - History items are sorted by most recent first
+- Full search results are stored with each history entry, allowing retrieval of exact original results via `/api/history/{id}/results`
+- The history list endpoint returns only `top_three_images` for efficiency; use the results endpoint to get all results